 - Next – you’re told that soon you will be able to squat, bench and dead lift, whatever exercises – up to some percentages higher than what you’re used to; because suddenly your muscle has now “adapted” to have access to unlimited energy.

 - And then next – you’re led to believe that you can go “miles for miles” exercising on an empty stomach.
 And not eat anything over and over again.
 And you don’t even feel hungry.
 At all.
 Zip.
 No hunger.
 No cravings.

 - You begin to notice forum posts preaching some forecasted claims.
 “By this xth of week you should not be needing supplements!”.

 Much of these do speak some truth, but rarely in perfect tangent/unison.
 If ketones provides so called “unlimited” amounts of energy, then why or how come I don’t feel it as I truly have an “unlimited” sense of energy despite months and months of eating fat and not touched a single grain of rice?
 How come some people DO not reach “ketosis” in the same believably manner?

 ….So why are we being told to “be sure to add up to 5 grams of sodium, this much potassium, etc, etc” as a daily regiment Shouldn’t all these maintenance ritual be all removed / redundant once we are “correctly adapted” anyway?

 So what should exist, then in place of “Ketogenic Adaptations”?
-Well quite simply – I would call it Understanding and Acknowledging.
+Well quite simply – self-compensations.

 Adaptation thus is an illusion of an infinite confidence.